ivla-bit/kit-test-task/README.md

 - This project does not include a license file by default.
 Add a `LICENSE` if you intend to make the project open source.
 - For questions, check the repository owner or open an issue.

----

-If you'd like, I can also:

-- add a sample `.env.example` with required variables,
-- run the test suite here and fix any small issues found,
-- or add a short API usage section showing example requests.